 It was only recently I realised that loofah was in fact a plant and not a sponge from the ocean, who knew!
 So I immediately stocked up and switched away from plastic J-Cloths.
 Loofah also grow quite sustainably so they make great eco sponges and scourers that biodegrade too.
 You might want exercise caution with the message you are giving someone when buying a washing up sponge though.
 It is also found in personal care products which, on reflection may be a more appropriate gift.
 Either way, a good stocking filler!

 #10 Up-cycle, Buy Second Hand, Redistribute

-Who says you can’t trawl eBay auctions for Christmas gifts?
+Who says you can’t trawl eBay auctions for zero waste Christmas gifts?
 One person’s unwanted item is another’s treasure and all that jazz.
 Look in Charity shops for unique gifts and that vintage vibe.
 Maybe look on Freegle for something you can up-cycle?
 As a result you might find treasures!
 Maybe you can revamp an old mirror, turn tin cans into plant pots, jam jars in to storage or old bottles into candle holders.
 There are tonnes of ideas if you search for them on the oracle that is Google (or any other search engine that you prefer!), why not get creative?